 Neurodiversity: An Overview of its Origins and Place in Society

-The first workshop in this series will cover an overview of the origins of neurodiversity, current diagnoses and the experiences that are associated with neurodiversity.
+The workshop will cover an overview of the origins of neurodiversity, current diagnoses and the experiences that are associated with neurodiversity.

 Description